robwco/workshop-marketing/index.md

 layout: default
 ---

-# What if you were already booked through October?
+# What if you were already booked through November?

+As a tiny company, constantly finding new work to pitch and win can start to weigh you down.
+Month after month the same questions loom in the back of your mind:

-It's always on the back of your mind as a freelancer.
-You ask yourself: "Where will my next project come from?"
-"Am I going to fall into a dry spell soon?" and "What if I run out of money before I find my next client?"
+- "Where will my next freelance project come from?"
+- "Am I going to fall into a dry spell again?"
+- "What if I run out of money before I find my next client?"

-Yet finding new work continues to be a chore - despite knowing there are thousands of companies you can help.
+It doesn't make any sense.
+Why should it be so hard to find a client when there's thousands of companies out there you can help?

-With that big of a pool of potential clients, shouldn't you have new work whenever you want?
-Yes.
-The problem is finding these opportunities.
+After all, with such a vast pool of potential clients and your level of expertise, shouldn't you have new work whenever you want?

+Yes!
+The problem isn't your copy, portfolio, or your service.
+It's finding these opportunities.

 It takes time you don't have.

-After all, you already work too much.
 You have existing clients to take care of, important emails to write, and urgent fires to put out.

 Doing lead generation on top of all of this just sucks.
 You want to do the work you love, not search for it.
 Worse, it's unprofitable.
 That's why you put it off.